Diving atStanley Reef (Australia)

 Recommended Dive Suit

-For typical recreational dives, 3mm wetsuit generally provides comfortable insulation.
+For divers planning standard recreational dives, 3-5mm wetsuit is usually a suitable option.
 Strong winds are present; please take strong precautions against rapid cooling during surface intervals.
+Divers vary widely in how quickly they feel cold underwater.

 Marine Life at Stanley Reef